ActiveEngagement/tailwind-colorize-plugin/README.md

 I built this plugin because I found myself running out colors, or not having enough subtlety between the color variations, especially when adding dark mode support to applications.
 The tonal difference between `slate` and `zinc` is the difference between `blue` and `brown` when it comes to consistently gradiated applications.
 In addition, the difference between `800` and `900` on any of on the standard colors is pretty large.

-Let's take a button for example which has the attribute `class="rounded p-2 bg-blue-500 hover:bg-blue-600 active:bg-blue-700"`.
-Three different colors to represent each state, but the active state and hover state are a bit too stark for my taste.
+Let's take a button which has the attribute `class="rounded p-2 bg-blue-500 hover:bg-blue-600 active:bg-blue-700"`.
+Three different colors to represent each state, but difference between the active state and hover state are a bit too stark for my taste.
 What I really want is the ability to do something like `bg-blue-650` or `bg-blue-625` without having to define anything in the config, let alone take time to figure what those values would be for each instance.
 And I especially don't want to use a color picker application of any kind, but rather have consistent mathematical derivitives of the colors inline with those defined in the theme.

+Let me introduce you to Tailwind Colorize...

-### Installation
+## Installation

 #### NPM
 ```bash